howtodie123/howtodie123/README.md

 - 🤔 I’m looking for help with nothing
 - 💬 Ask me about your stupid
 - 📫 How to reach me: no way
-- ⚡ Fun fact: this file doesn't exist
+- ⚡ Fun fact: this file doesn't exis
+** Thuan NGu